nidhaloff/goli/README.md

 </div>

-> **_NOTE:_**  The project is heavily inspired by cookiecutter and aim to make a good collection of best boilerplate templates that proven useful in the last years.
+> **_NOTE:_**  The project is heavily inspired by cookiecutter and aim to make a good collection of modern boilerplate templates that proven useful in the last years.

 ## Installation